 Qualities & Gifts Sought

 TEFL qualification preferred, but other teaching qualification or experience is adequate.
-Native English speaker would be ideal.
+First language English speaker would be ideal.

 Our ref 1168

 About Teaching English

 Fluency in English provides students with a vital skill.
 By teaching English you have a chance to build relationships with students, and can provide opportunities to share the gospel.

 You can use your TEFL or TESOL training on a short-term mission experience with WEC.
 Have an opportunity to travel and experience a new culture.

 TEFL training: You can study English Teaching online, or gain qualifications with one of our partners, ChristianTEFL.org

 Every year there are opportunities in Brazil to teach our trainee missionaries.
 Here's a taster: